-• Female students may wear the Holy Spirit plaid skirt/skort available through Dennis Uniforms.
+Female students may wear the Holy Spirit plaid skirt/skort available through Dennis Uniforms.
 Skirts/skorts must be no more than three inches above the top of the knee.
 Skirts/skorts must be worn with the plain white, front button down shirt or monogrammed polo shirt.
 No mid-calf or longer length skirts are permitted.
+The 2024-2025 school year is the last year that skorts may be worn in the middle and high school.
+Beginning with the 2025-2026 school year, only skirts may be worn.